 The phones in the most demand right now are the iPhone 6 and 6S, and gold is the favored color.
 Although Gazelle sells the iPhone 7, it’s not in as much demand as the older models, since most people shopping for a used phone are looking for a great deal, Zachow said.

 Meanwhile, the employees stay busy, with each inspector processing 55-70 Gazelle phones a day, and 400-500 ecoATM phones a day, since they require no inspection.

 “We have a 70-75% success rate on repairs.
 Our technicians attempt 3-½ repairs per hour,” Zachow said.
 Every time a new iPhone model comes out, there is a learning curve on how to fix it without breaking it.

 - Gazelle opened its Louisville, KY processing facility in 2013 and has already grown from 70 employees to 300, with up to one-third more employees added during busy times of the year.

-- Gazelle was purchased last year by Apollo Global Management, and ecoATM is under the Gazelle umbrella.
+- Gazelle was purchased in 2016 by Apollo Global Management, and ecoATM is under the Gazelle umbrella.

 Catch up on the latest tech innovations that are changing the world, including IoT, 5G, the latest about phones, security, smart cities, AI, robotics, and more.
 Delivered Tuesdays and Fridays